Around the world by bike

 21 August - Karrimabad

-The Inn had a great view and atmosphere, and we stayed another day, mainly to see if my cold would not improve before setting off again.
-The power was very unreliable and went off three times while trying to send one email, how frustrating.
-Most of the smaller villages only had electricity every other day so we could not complain.
+The great view and atmosphere of Heider Inn made for spending another day, mainly to see if my cold wouldn’t improve before setting off.
+Electricity in these remote areas was unreliable and was lost three times while trying to send an email, how frustrating.
+Still, I couldn’t complain as most of the smaller villages only had power every other day.

 22 August – Karimabad